Register a Company

-A bachelor's degree in event management, hospitality or business can help prepare you for a career in the wedding planning industry.
+If you're considering doing a university degree, a bachelor's degree in event management, hospitality or business can help prepare you for a career in the wedding planning industry.

-A wedding planning business doesn't require a lot of equipment to get started.
+You don't need a lot of equipment to start a wedding planning business.
 Most of the work will involve liaising with suppliers, venues and, of course, happy couples.

 To keep you organised in anticipation of the big day, consider investing in the following: